azangru/mysite/src/diary/2017/index.md

 ---
 title: "2017"
 ---
+## December 17
+Memo to self:

+One of the companies I worked at used Cucumber.js for writing integration tests for our frontend.
+The frontend was a single-page app that talked with the backend over a json api.
+That raised a question of how to fill in the database with the data needed to render the appropriate interface that will be checked during the test, and how to orchestrate the testing steps between the backend and the frontend.
+For that, we used [behat-stepler](https://github.com/fesor/behat-stepler), which sends strings of Gherkin over to the backend, which in turn parses those strings, does what is asked of it, and sends back some data when finished.
+For example, if a test needs a user with given characteristics to exist in the database, a line of Gherkin can describe this user, the frontend can send this line to the backend, the backend will create such user and send back his id to be used in further steps of the test.

+I thought that was ingenious.
+But it looks like `behat-stepler` did not really catch on, and the project seems to be abandoned at the moment.

+## December 16
+Andreas Antonopoulos has easily become my most favorite author/speaker of the year.
+I first heard him in the [Kevin Rose Show](https://www.kevinrose.com/single-post/andreas-antonopolous) podcast, purely by chance, and am now listening to his talks on YouTube.
+Incidentally, from his talk [Fake News, Fake Money](https://youtu.be/i_wOEL6dprg), I learned that there has been a recent monetary crisis in India.
+Andreas is alluding to it in another talk, [The Stories We Tell about Money](https://youtu.be/ONvg9SbauMg), but since he was giving that talk in India, the audience didn't need him to spell it out for them, and laughed at the hint.
+I was mystified at what the joke was about.

+Anyway, I just love this guy!
+His energy, his intellectual freedom, his openness to the future, his offhand disregard for authority, his attitude towards the internet that I think is very characteristic of its early adopters in the 90s strongly resonate with me.

+## December 10
+[Introduction to Redux Observable](https://www.youtube.com/watch?v=zk2bVBZhmcc) by a developer from Atlassian, where they apparently use redux-observable in production.

+[The Holberg Debate 2017: "Propaganda, Facts and Fake News" with Julian Assange, John Pilger, and Jonathan Heawood](https://youtu.be/LqEtKyuyngs).
+Powerful stuff.

 ## November 29
 [Norvig’s Python programs to practice or demonstrate skills](https://github.com/norvig/pytudes)

 ## November 26
 Came across slides for the course *Software Studio*, about the lowly craft of web development, taught at MIT.